Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### March

+#### 3/20:
+Given two strings find the edit distance between them.
+In other words, find the number of substitutions, additions, or deletions one would have to make in order to turn either of the Strings into each other.

 #### 3/19:
 Run-length encoding is a fast and simple method of encoding strings.
 The basic idea is to represent repeated successive characters as a single count and character.
 For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".
 Implement run-length encoding and decoding.
 You can assume the string to be encoded have no digits and consists solely of alphabetic characters.
 You can assume the string to be decoded is valid.